 I enjoy speaking and teaching about wool as much as I enjoy shearing, skirting, spinning and knitting it.
-Just as I’ve done for Fibershed and the University of California, I’d love to share my passion for wool and ethical manufacturing with your fiber festival attendees, spinning or knitting guild, Montessori or Waldorf classroom, and anyone interested in exactly where their clothes come from and how fibers move from raw to worn material.
+Just as I’ve done for Fibershed and the University of California, I love to share my passion for wool and ethical manufacturing with fiber festival attendees, guilds, students of all ages and educational traditions, and anyone who wants to know where their clothes come from.

 Sample of Popular Speaking Topics